-- Gastroenteritis presentations to sentinel GPs decreased in the past week.
-Data for gastroenteritis presentations to EDs are being reviewed and not available for this week. - Notifications for rotavirus increased in the past week and detections of norovirus at PathWest decreased.
+- Gastroenteritis presentations to sentinel GPs increased in the past week.
+Data for gastroenteritis presentations to EDs are not available this week. - Notifications for rotavirus decreased slightly in the past week and detections of norovirus at PathWest increased.

 Other vaccine-preventable diseases